 Energy bills, indeed all bills, often seem a never-ending flow of demands.
 One that can, at times, be overwhelming.
 On the other hand, you can make them more manageable by focusing on how you consume energy.
 There are several practical ways you can slash your bills without having to move into a wind turbine or go back to cave dwelling.
 The secret is in changing everyday habits that you don't even realise aren't the most cost-effective.
-Unexpectedly high energy bills can lead to needing a quick loan before payday.
+Unexpectedly high energy bills can lead to needing a loan from a payday lender before payday.
 However, if you apply some of the tips we'll mention in this guide, you should be able to stay within your monthly budget.

 One of the best tricks to start saving on energy is to first know how much you're actually using.
 An energy monitor will do the trick as it shows you how much your energy usage is costing you.
 The Energy Savings Trust reckons using one could help you drop your energy usage between 5% and 15% in the first year of using it.

 Making sure your home is well insulated will save you a sufficient amount of energy.
 Some simple ways of achieving this include checking doors and windows for gaps that air may be coming through.
 Insulating your doors is as simple as fitting draught excluders or sealant strips along your door edges.
 Sealant strips can be purchased inexpensively at your local DIY shop.

 For your windows, to prevent warm air escaping, ensure all of the windows in your house are shut.
 In the instance that you still feel air coming through, you may have gaps that you need to patch up with sealer.
 Thick curtains will also do the trick and help keep the cold air out, so it's worth buying those for the windows.
 If it does happen that you would like some fresh air, make sure the heating is switched off.
 Leaving windows open means your heating and money is going to waste.
 If you can, invest in double glazing as it will save you hundreds of pounds on your heating bill annually.